A historical chronology of Prestatyn’s Scala Cinema and Arts Centre.

 It stated that on Wednesday (5th November 2004), Denbighshire councillors voted in favour of the scheme subject to conservation area consent from CADW, the agency which preserves Welsh heritage.

 The cinema closed more than three years ago because of structural damage.
-Melanie Pitt, who worked at the cinema for seven years as a projectionist, said she was “over the moon” that it is to receive a new lease of life.
+Melanie Pitt, who worked at the cinema for seven years as a projectionist, said she was “over the moon” that it is to receive a new lease on life.
 “It’s brilliant.
 There’s nothing for anybody to do here,” she said.
 “The kids have started hanging around the streets since it’s been closed and there’s nothing for the adults to do either.”

 The article said it was hoped that the revamped Scala would open in around 18 months.

 2004 October 18th BBC Wales News article Cash boost for cinema revamp.
-The Welsh Assembly Government awarded a cash boost for the project providing Denbighshire Council £200,000.
+The Welsh Assembly Government awarded a cash boost for the project providing Denbighshire Council with £200,000.

 2005 October.
 The long-running campaign was been boosted by the offer of a £1.5m grant by the Welsh Assembly Government’s Physical Regeneration Fund, offered to Denbighshire County Council.
 The total cost of the regeneration scheme is now estimated to be around £3.5m.

 2006 May 25th DCC issued a press statement stating they were moving forward with the next phase of four major projects including the Scala Cinema.
-Cllr Paul Marfleet, Lead Member for Finance said “the Scala Arts Centre project plays a pivotal role in the regeneration of the town.”
+Cllr Paul Marfleet, Lead Member for Finance said “The Scala Arts Centre project plays a pivotal role in the regeneration of the town.”

 2006 September 19th.
-DCC issued a stating the people of Prestatyn have been given two months to prove that they can make the Scala work as a community project.
+DCC issued a statement stating the people of Prestatyn have been given two months to prove that they can make the Scala work as a community project.
 Denbighshire County Council unanimously decided to give Prestatyn Town Council and residents until November to prove that they can take forward the project.
 Pending that decision, the allocation previously made for the project should be moved elsewhere.
 The decision came following a thorough debate on the Capital Plan in which nearly twenty members spoke and which resulted in the unanimous decision.
 Journal Press Article.

 2006 September.
 Sandra Pitt, Chairperson of Friends of the Scala thanked the Councillors who represent Prestatyn, for their support in our campaign to re-open the new Scala Cinema, Arts Centre, Live Theatre and Café Bar.
 She called community effort to assist in the fundraising and to show support for the new Scala.
 Street collections, supported by Prestatyn’s Environmental Association and CoastFM Radio helped raise funding and awareness.